 The Criminal Defense Process in Iowa

 In order to assure that criminal trials are fair, both prosecutors and defense attorneys are held to a complicated set of rules and regulations.
-The complexity of these cases require that a defense attorney should have expertise and experience in criminal law.
-A defense attorney should be involved in a case as soon as possible—ideally, even before police have interrogated a person.
+The complexity of these cases requires that a defense attorney should have expertise and experience in criminal law.
+A defense attorney should be involved in a case as soon as possible—ideally, even before the police have interrogated a person.

 When an individual is arrested, the law enforcement officers that arrest them are required to inform the arrested person of their right to an attorney and to have an attorney appointed if they cannot afford legal representation.
 These warnings are called “Miranda warnings,” after the 1960s Supreme Court case that first required them.

 Often, cases involving child defendants are handled by the juvenile justice system.
 This system is less formal and focuses on rehabilitation over punishment.
 Many criminal defense lawyers work in both justice systems, while others focus on one type or the other.

 It is sometimes possible for a defendant or defense attorney to negotiate with the government.
 The prosecutor may agree to drop charges if the defendant pleads guilty to a lesser charge.
 In all cases, the decision to plead innocent or guilty rests with the defendant.

 If a defendant is found guilty, he or she may be sentenced to a period of probation, a fine, community service, restitution or other payment, or prison time.
 In some states, crimes such as rape or murder are punishable by death.
 A small number of federal crimes (such as treason) are also punishable by death.
 An experienced Iowa criminal defense lawyer can work to find the best possible deal for their client.
 If this is not possible, the lawyer will fight in court for their client to convince the jury that there is reasonable doubt as to whether the defendant is guilty.

 Rights of Persons Accused in Iowa